ven-pkumar-tf/arm-templates-repo/README.md

 **multiple-vm-details.txt:**

  Using this file to provide the vm name, vm username, vm user password on array type.
 It's input data for create the multiple virtual machines.

+**azure-storage-account.json** file is use to create the storage account.
+**azure-web-app.json** file is use to create the azure web app and web app service plan.